 - Am I mentally strong enough to make this physically possible?

 The result you can achieve on the race day does not only depend on your physical shape.
 It is also very much about the mental shape.
 Finding your mental strength, focusing, going into yourself are some of the expressions we use to motivate us, to look deep into ourselves and discover our full potential.

 For the marathon runner, the mental barriers are often the hardest to overcome.
 It will probably turn out early in your training program that a well-trained body will not get very far if it does not have a well-trained mind too.

 Adhering to a training program can be a challenge for most of us.
 But the ability to stay focused and motivated throughout ex. a 6-month program is a huge challenge.

-There will definitely be days where you just do not want to run.
+There will definitely be days when you just do not want to run.
 It is therefore important to remember that all athletes experience that motivation dive, you are not alone about that.
 Everyone gets tired and everyone has areas in their lives that can disrupt the training.

 So how do you get through the difficult days and overcome the mental barriers, failing motivation and nagging doubts that most long distance runners are familiar with?

 A really good and well-known method is…

 Visualization is widely used in the world of sports.
 If you have seen a high jump competition such as a World Cup final on TV, you will often see that the high jumper before making his run to the crossbar stand and stares at it very focused while performing movements with the body and particularly the arms.